bbmokhtari/django-translations/docs/reference/forms.rst

 .. module:: translations.forms

-This module contains the forms for the Translations app.
+This module contains the form utilities for the Translations app.

 .. function:: generate_translation_form(translatable)